yessimico/ToxicCommentClassification-NLP-Project-/README.md

 # Toxic Comment Classification (NLP)

 ## Overview
-This project demonstrates an NLP pipeline for detecting toxic comments in Russian.
+This project demonstrates an NLP pipeline for detecting toxic comments in Russian text with precision score 95%.
 The model is based on TF-IDF and Logistic Regression.

 ## Data
-- Text comments in Russian
+- Text comments in Russian and there is file with dataset.
+Dataset was taken from kaggle
 - Binary target: toxic / non-toxic

 ## Approach